Practivio/practivio/content/affiliate-disclosure.md

 These commissions allow us to:

-- Keep Practivio fast, ad-free, and reader-supported
+- Keep Practivio fast and reader-supported
 - Maintain complete editorial independence
 - Continuously test and evaluate new products
-- Publish detailed, helpful reviews and buying guides
+- Publish detailed, helpful reviews, and buying guides

 We **never accept payment** to feature or favor a product, and we don’t let commissions influence our recommendations.
 Every product we suggest is chosen for its quality, value, and relevance to you.